 Then once you think you’ve got what you can from it see what other people have put and then try again.
 At this point you don’t need to worry about other peoples notes putting an idea in your head as you will have already written down everything you can take from the whisky.
 However this is your chance to maybe pick up on something you couldn’t identify before but with the aid of detailed tasting notes it may help your brain put a name to that scent or flavour.

-In time your senses will develop and you will find it easier and easier to pick up everything a whisky has to offer and in time you will become a true connoisseur.
+In time your senses will develop and you will find it easier and easier to pick up everything a whisky has to offer.